lisaolson/lisaolson/README.md

 # Personal Website
 Hello!
 This is my personal website I've been working on over the last couple years.
-It's seen many iterations and I'm continually updating/revising the projects and UI.
+It's seen many iterations and I'm continually updating/revising the UI.

 ### Live
 Visit at https://lisaolson.dev